 Secondary Adrenal Insufficiency

-Secondary adrenal insufficiency occurs when the pituitary gland, a pea-sized gland at the base of the brain, does not signal the adrenal glands to make cortisol.
-(The pituitary gland does not produce enough of the hormone adrenocorticotropin (ACTH) that tells the adrenal glands to make cortisol.)
+Secondary adrenal insufficiency occurs when the pituitary gland, a pea-sized gland at the base of the brain, fails to signal the adrenal glands to make cortisol.
+In this situation, the pituitary gland does not produce enough of the hormone adrenocorticotropin (ACTH) that tells the adrenal glands to make cortisol.

 Secondary adrenal insufficiency is much more common than the primary type, affecting 150 to 280 people per million globally.
 (8)